 - Review the current emergency operations plans for the local area, and revise them if necessary.

-In more extensive programs, Terrorism prevention and/or Cybersecurity courses may also be part of the associate degree programs as well, in regards to specialty or concentration choices.
+In more extensive programs, Terrorism prevention and Cybersecurity courses may also be part of the associate degree programs as well, in regard to specialty or concentration choices.
 To find the top colleges offering the AS in Public Safety, please check out this link.

-Qualities that Employers look for in Public Safety Administrators
+What Qualities do Employers look for in Public Safety Administrators?

 - Communication skills: To clearly speak and convey knowledge of emergency preparedness, whether orally and in writing, to a variety of audiences.